lzwjava/blog-source/_posts/2025-01-02-ai-crypto-en.md

 Basically, we aren't interested in the private information of others unless we like them or need it.
 People care about themselves a lot.

 Turning back to how to provide useful information and succeed in this world, AI research engineers and scientists are in high demand.
-There are numerous hot AI startups and products, as well as popular crypto startups and coins.
+There are numerous hot AI startups and products, as well as popular blockchain startups and coins.

 Useful assets for humans can be found at [Companies Market Cap](https://companiesmarketcap.com).
 They include public companies, precious metals, cryptocurrencies, and ETFs.